APFTScore.com Usage Notes - Army Physical Fitness Test (APFT) Score Calculator

-Per AR 600-8-19, soldiers with permanent profiles for the push-up or sit-up events receive 60 points for each waived event.
+Per AR 600-8-19, Soldiers with permanent physical profiles for the push-up or sit-up events receive 60 points for each waived event.
 Enter the letter "P" as the number of repetitions of push-ups and/or sit-ups to tell the calculator to exempt these events, and award 60 points.

 AR 600-8-19, para.
-3-42 b.(1)(a): Those Soldiers with permanent physical profiles for the sit-up and/or push-ups events will be granted 60 points for each event waived and use the actual score for each event taken and must qualify on the 2-mile run or approved alternate test according to FM 21-20 (now FM 7-22).
+3-16 b.(1)(a): Soldiers with permanent physical profiles for the push-up and/or sit-up events will be granted 60 points for each event waived while using the actual score for each event actually performed.
+These Soldiers must qualify on the 2-mile run or approved alternate aerobic event according to FM 7–22.

 Also see AR 600-8-19, para.
-3-42 b.(2) regarding the scoring of soldiers with temporary profiles for the purposes of promotion points.
+3-16 b.(2) regarding the scoring of Soldiers with temporary profiles for the purposes of promotion points.

 The extended scale feature allows for scores beyond the normal maximum of 300 points.